Ensemble Audition Information

 The Collaborative Piano Program also is active at Whitman.
 Reserved for students studying at Whitman on piano scholarship (available through auditions), this ensemble provides the unique opportunity and experience to collaborate with other colleagues, both instrumentalists and vocalists.
 Any student wishing to collaborate with additional students may receive work-study money to do so.

 Professors David Kim and Jackie Wood head of piano studies.
+To set up an audition for participation in collaborative piano, email Jackie Wood.

 For performance dates of these ensembles, see the Schedule of upcoming events